somanimk/ShortenIt/README.md

 For a complete walkthrough of the app's features and how to use it, check out the video demo on [YouTube](https://youtu.be/luzZdJDv7L0).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-[Include license information here if applicable]

-## Contact

-If you have any questions or need further assistance, feel free to contact me at mayank06011999@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/mayanksomani/).
 """

 # Writing the content to a README.md file